archangel4031/GASAssociate/README.md

 #### Update Log

- - Ver 1.4.1-devtesting
+ - Ver 1.4.1
-	 - Improved error handling for Attribute Names
+	 - Improved error handling for Attribute Names.
+Now GAS Associate Helper will take proper inputs for Attribute Names.
+It will ignore wrong / invalid syntax names
      - Added error handling for empty starting data.
 Not setting Default Starting Data with Attribute Table will no longer crash the Engine
- - Ver 1.3.0-devtesting
+ - Ver 1.3.0 (cosmetic fixes)
-	 - Added error handling for Attribute Names.
-Now GAS Associate Helper will take proper inputs for Attribute Names.
-It will ignore wrong / invalid syntax names
-	 - Added error handling for empty DefaultGASAttributes.ini file.
-In case of any error reading the file, plugin will auto add a default attribute of Health and Max Health
 	 - Added separate branch for in-development version for public testing (beta version of plugin will go in *[devtesting](https://github.com/archangel4031/GASAssociate/branches)* branch)
  - Ver 1.3.0
 	 - Added a proper Target Actor for ground trace.
 This Target Actor is based of built in Ground Trace Target Actor Class